 Contact Colleen: email@example.com

-The year was 1994 when Kelly’s life changed for the better.
+1994 was the year that changed Kelly's life for the better.
 This was the year that she met her husband and his beloved children.
 He has two sons, which she has adopted and proudly considers her own, and one of them has an intellectual disability.
 Shortly after meeting, they married and had two children together, making them a beautifully blended family of six.
 Kelly states, “Being the parent of an intellectually disabled child has inspired me to make my son's life and others as meaningful and fulfilling as yours and mine, despite the challenges they face.
 Homes of Hope has provided me the opportunity to share my experiences and be a part of an organization that shares the same values as I do.”
-Kelly is currently employed with RLI Insurance.

 Contact Kelly: firstname.lastname@example.org

-Paula is currently employed as a Clinical Program Manager for Neuroscience at OSF St. Joseph Medical Center Paula became involved as a board member for Homes of Hope to ensure our residents have an advocate and voice.
+Paula is the Clinical Program Manager of Neuroscience for OSF.
+She became involved as a board member for Homes of Hope to ensure our residents have an advocate and voice.
 Having a healthcare background allows for much needed insight when advocating for their rights, needs, and dignity.
 Paula’s favorite part is interacting with the residents and watching them live a happy, productive, and joyful life.